-Hearing the word whack may give you a thought of what weed whackers could do.
-Basically, a weed whacker which is also called string trimmer, whipper-snipper, or a weed-eater is simply a tool for cutting grasses and other plants.
+A weed whacker which is also called string trimmer, whipper-snipper, or a weed-eater, is simply a tool for cutting grasses and other plants.
 This tool consists of a cutting head at the end of a long shaft.
 It has a handle and a shoulder strap.

-Weed whacker is an important tool especially if you do not want to have your hands dirty when pulling off a weed on your lawn.
-So, it is the right call for you to be responsible for keeping it doing its job for a long time.
-Here are some steps of cleaning your weed whacker for you to bring out its functionality here and then.
+A weed whacker is an important tool especially if you want to have a weed free lawn without getting your hands dirty.
+Here are some steps for cleaning your weed whacker for you to bring out its functionality here and now.

-- Weed whacker may be electrically or gas-driven.
+#2.
+Weed whackers may be electrically or gas-driven.
 If it is electronically-driven, disconnect the power source of the whacker then remove the battery.
 Be sure to turn the power off just for safety precautions.

-- If you need additional cleaning power, prepare a warm, soapy water and dip the brush in it.
+#4.
+If you need additional cleaning power, prepare warm, soapy water and dip the brush in it.
 You should scrub the handle and the deck of the whacker.
 To avoid damage, dry all the parts after cleaning.

-- Whackers do have an air filter.
-For you to clean it, remove its cover every 10 hours of use and wash it also with soapy water.
+#5.
+Whackers have an air filter.
+For you to clean it, remove its cover every 10 hours of use and wash it with soapy water.
 Rinse it with clean water and allow it to dry.
 Coat the air filter with motor oil and put it back in place along with its cover.

-Weed whacker is a dangerous tool so if you are not familiar with its components, do not do the cleaning alone.
-There is the available local service dealer that offers cleaning services for the whacker.
-And if you do it alone, avoid using harsh detergents or cleaners for it might damage the parts of the whacker.
+Weed whackers can be dangerous tools so if you are not familiar with its components, do not do the cleaning alone.
+Your local service dealer will likely offer cleaning services for the whacker.
+If you clean it alone, avoid using harsh detergents or cleaners which might damage your tool.